 The most common native ads are sponsored posts, recommended, and in-feed content served equally well on mobiles and desktops.
-Native ads also pop up in the search engines results at the top marked as "ad" at the snippet.
+Native ads also pop up in the search engine results at the top, marked as "ad" at the snippet.
 Many marketers use native advertising as part of a search engine marketing strategy.

 Why do you need native advertising?

 Native ads are not as annoying as regular online advertising.
 They help avoid the "banner blindness" effect when users stop noticing ads and bypass ad blockers.

 Native advertising is good for search engine marketing strategy because users do not consider search engine results to be online advertising.

 It shows better results

 The more mentions of the product the users meet in their information field, the better they remember it.
 And therefore, begin to trust it more.